-Baseball players don’t have to be the only ones who benefit from shedding the off-season and getting back into the swing with spring training.
-Whether you spent the winter season cozied up with Netflix or cooped up inside the gym, spring is the perfect time to shake off monotony, set fresh goals, and take meaningful action for your health, fitness, and vitality.
-Here’s how:
+Baseball players don’t have to be the only ones getting back into the swing with spring training.
+Whether you spent the winter season cozied up with Netflix or cooped up inside the gym, spring is the perfect time to set fresh goals.

 Tip #2: Cross train.
-Though our bodies are designed for complex, three-dimensional movements, many of us get stuck in repetitive movement patterns that wear down our minds and bodies.
-With green trees and flowers blooming, spring is a great time to take your workout outside and challenge your body to move in different ways.
-In addition to refreshing your workouts with movement diversity, cross training can help you maintain a healthy weight, reduce your risk of overuse injuries, increase your overall fitness, and improve your athletic performance.
+Our bodies are designed for complex, three-dimensional movements, however many of us get stuck in repetitive movement patterns that wear us down.
+Spring is a great time to take your workout outside and challenge your body to move in different ways and expand your mind.
+In addition to refreshing your workouts with new movements, cross training can help you maintain a healthy weight, reduce your risk of overuse injuries, increase your overall fitness, and improve your athletic performance.

 Tip #3: Gear up.
-No matter how you like to move, having the gear you need can help you eliminate excuses and actually pump you up about exercising.
+No matter how you like to move, having the gear you need can pump you up about exercising.
 Want to start running?
 Update your shoes.
 Swimming?
 Grab a new cap and suit.
-You don’t have to get the most expensive pieces or invest in a full home gym.
-Instead, focus on practically supplying yourself with the tools you need to make sticking to your fitness plan straightforward and easy.
+Focus on practically and supply yourself with the tools you need to make sticking to your fitness plan easier.

 Tip #4: Fuel up.
 How you fuel your body is equally important to how you move it.
-Getting enough sleep, drinking water, and eating nutrient-dense foods do more than help you achieve and maintain a healthy weight--they actually make you feel good.
-To give your body and mind what they need to thrive and function optimally, prioritize sleep, hydrate daily, and eat whole foods that make you feel nourished, energized, and ready to go get it.
+Getting enough sleep, drinking water, and eating nutrient-dense foods actually make you feel good.
+To function optimally, prioritize sleep, hydrate daily, and eat whole foods that make you feel nourished, energized, and ready to go get it.

 Tip #5: Above all, enjoy yourself.
-Moving and fueling your body are essential for your physical, mental, and emotional wellbeing.
 To create a lifestyle of healthy living, choose activities that bring you joy, connect you with others, and help you clear your headspace.